 A special travel grant can be awarded in the same 12 month period as a Creation, Presentation or Professional Development grant.

 - Special Travel Grants $1,000 Maximum

 - Assists with travel costs that do not fit into one of the categories above but relates to the development of artistic activity or a significant artistic opportunity

-- As there are limited funds available for this aspect of the program, only artists who have previously obtained funding from Arts Nova Scotia are eligible to apply for a Special Travel Grant
+- Only artists who have previously obtained funding from Arts Nova Scotia are eligible to apply for a Special Travel Grant

 - Applicants may be individual artists, professional arts organizations or ad-hoc groups from the designated communities

 - Individuals - the applicant is one person